 If you are considering installing a water softener, the not-for-profit National Sanitation Foundation (NSF) independently tests home water treatment devices and has a guide to selecting the right household water treatment system to meet your needs online at www.nsf.org.

-To Remove Filming/Spotting:
+To Remove Filming/Spotting

 How does the Tampa Water Department inform customers about boil water notices?

-We typically hand deliver Precautionary Boil Water Notices door-to-door to the affected area.
-We also notify the local health department and Florida Department of Environmental Protection (FDEP) with every occurrence.
+We typically hand-deliver Precautionary Boil Water Notices door-to-door to the affected area.
+We also notify the local health department and the Florida Department of Environmental Protection (FDEP) with every occurrence.
 The same method is used to notify customers that the notice has ended.
 Specific questions regarding a notice can be directed to the contact number on the notice or the Tampa Water Department Emergency Repair and Service Section at (813) 274-7400.

 After the water system is repaired and the pressure is restored in the pipes to your home or business, the Precautionary Boil Water Notice will remain in effect for while bacteria tests are conducted to assure the safety of the water.
 The notice will be lifted (rescinded) only after tests prove the water is safe to drink.

 What should I do if I already drank the water before knowing about the Precautionary Boil Water Notice?